 The Title IX Coordinator is responsible for effective implementation of any remedies.
-In accordance with applicable law, the School reserves the right to issue, among others, any of the following sanctions in any order in these circumstances depending on the facts:
+In accordance with applicable law, the School reserves the right to issue, among others, any of the sanctions listed below in any order in these circumstances depending on the facts.